mkearney/driven-snow/README.md

 ## Theme

-**driven-snow** is a light theme that maximizes space by stripping away some of the point/click interface tools.
-This theme is not recommended if you often use Rstudio tool bars (instead of, say, keyboard shortcuts).
+**driven-snow** is a light theme that maximizes space by stripping away some of the point/click toolbars that come standard with the Rstudio interface.
+It is not recommended for users who often rely on Rstudio toolbars (instead of, say, keyboard shortcuts).
 It's also a work-in-progress–stripping away non-ID'd elements of the UI via CSS is an inexact/hacky solution, so no promises😜!

 To add the theme to your Rstudio desktop, you can either download the [theme file](theme/drive-snow.rstheme) and add to the Rstudio theme folder or